Hair Growth Hacks

 Rosemary Infused Water

-If using as a hair rinse, it will be the last step in your normal washing routine.
-Once you have washed your hair using shampoo and conditioner, simply pour the rosemary water all over your head and scalp, soaking the length of your hair.
-Don’t rinse it out as this will wash away its benefits.
-Use 2-3 times per week, maximum.
+If you’re using it as a rinse, make it the last step in your wash routine.
+After shampooing and conditioning, pour the rosemary water slowly over your scalp and through the ends of your hair.
+Don’t rinse it out—let it soak in.
+Use it about 2–3 times a week.

 Instructions